Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

 New Mexico State Stats and Trends

-- New Mexico State has four wins against the spread in six games this season.
+- In New Mexico State's six games this season, it has four wins against the spread.

-- New Mexico State's games this season have gone over the total in three out of six opportunities (50%).
+- New Mexico State's games this year have hit the over on three of six set point totals (50%).

-- This year the Aggies average just 1.8 fewer points per game (22.2) than the Wolf Pack surrender (24).
+- This season the Aggies average just 1.8 fewer points per game (22.2) than the Wolf Pack allow (24).

 - When New Mexico State scores more than 24 points, it is 3-0 against the spread and 1-2 overall.

-- New Mexico State is 3-1 against the spread and 1-3 overall when the team piles up more than 355.3 yards.
+- In games that New Mexico State totals more than 355.3 yards, the team is 3-1 against the spread and 1-3 overall.

-- This season the Aggies have turned the ball over 10 times, four more than the Wolf Pack's takeaways (6).
+- This year the Aggies have turned the ball over 10 times, four more than the Wolf Pack's takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.